Chernobyl disaster: Recovery projects

 The Chernobyl Trust Fund was created in 1991 by the United Nations to help victims of the Chernobyl accident.
 It is administered by the United Nations Office for the Coordination of Humanitarian Affairs, which also manages strategy formulation, resource mobilization, and advocacy efforts.
 Beginning in 2002, under the United Nations Development Programme, the fund shifted its focus from emergency assistance to long-term development.

 The Chernobyl Shelter Fund was established in 1997 at the G8 summit in Denver to finance the Shelter Implementation Plan (SIP).
 The plan called for transforming the site into an ecologically safe condition through stabilization of the sarcophagus and construction of the New Safe Confinement structure.
 While the original cost estimate for the SIP was US$768 million, the 2006 estimate was $1.2 billion.

 In 2003, the United Nations Development Programme launched the Chernobyl Recovery and Development Programme (CRDP) for the recovery of affected areas.
 The programme was initiated in February 2002 based on the recommendations in the report on Human Consequences of the Chernobyl Nuclear Accident.
 The main goal of the CRDP was to support the Government of Ukraine in mitigating the long-term social, economic, and ecological consequences of the Chernobyl catastrophe.
 CRDP works in the four most affected Ukrainian areas: Kyivska, Zhytomyrska, Chernihivska and Rivnenska.

 More than 18,000 Ukrainian children affected by the disaster have been treated in the resort town of Tarará, Cuba, since 1990.

-The International Project on the Health Effects of the Chernobyl Accident was created and received US$20 million, mainly from Japan, in the hope of discovering the main cause of health problems due to iodine-131 radiation.
+The International Programme on the Health Effects of the Chernobyl Accident was created and received US$20 million, mainly from Japan, in the hope of discovering the main cause of health problems due to iodine-131 radiation.
 These funds were divided among Ukraine, Belarus, and Russia for the investigation of health effects.
-As there was significant corruption in former Soviet countries, most foreign aid was given to Russia, and no results from the funding were demonstrated.